jpadantas/kddbr-2021/README.md

 Please check the [full paper](https://arxiv.org/abs/2201.07208) if you need any additional information.

-Feel free to cite this paper in ou

 To run the code, you will need Python 3 and R and their dependencies.
 Please check the two jupyter notebooks that are in the **code**  folder.
 The images generated will be stored in the **diagrams** folder.